News

 Dumpling lovers, this one’s for you!
 Founded in 2013 and located in the heart of Berlin, Momos is dedicated to dumplings.
 While not exclusively vegan, it is completely meat-free and has plenty of choices for plant-based guests.

-At Momos, the eating experience is also a visual one, as all the dumplings are fun colors, from vibrant yellows to soft pinks.
+At Momos, the eating experience is also a visual one, as all the dumplings are fun colours, from vibrant yellows to soft pinks.
 I’d recommend choosing the all-in option and trying one of everything.
 Just make sure to tell the employees you want the vegan version!
 This way, you can get the full Momos experience in a single visit!

 Li.ke Thai: Tapas, but make it Thai

-Located in Boxhagener Platz in the heart of the Friedrichshain neighborhood, this tapas-style Thai restaurant is completely plant-based.
+Located in Boxhagener Platz in the heart of the Friedrichshain neighbourhood, this tapas-style Thai restaurant is completely plant-based.
 Vegan visitors to the area will be spoilt for choice, but make sure to stop by Li.ke Thai for a unique experience.

 With 20 different Thai tapas dishes on the menu, Li.ke Thai is known for its sharing plates, so bring along some friends and order a selection!
 From a refreshing papaya salad to crispy tofu in peanut sauce, there’s something for every taste.
 Whether you come for lunch or dinner, the restaurant is usually quite busy, but don’t let that stop you as the wait is usually short and definitely worth it!